ryankarlos/AWS-ML-services/projects/nlp/README.md

 * AWS Transcribe: automatic speech recognition (speech to text)
 * AWS Polly: Convert text to life like speech
 * AWS Translate: Translate text from one lang to another
 * AWS Comprehend: Analysis of text data e.g. sentiment analysis, POS tagging, key phrases, entity detection

+The architecture diagram for this workflow is shown below.
+An mp3 file will be uploaded to S3 and a step function workflow will execute tasks listed above to transcribe, translate and convert text back to speech, which will be stored in mp3 format in S3.
+We will also invoke a lambda function as one of the tasks to parse the transcribed data so it is in the required format for the downstream tasks.
+Outputs from most of the tasks will stored in S3, whilst lambda logs will automatically stored in cloudwatch logstream.
 ![](../../screenshots/nlp/nlp_workflow_for_speech_translation.png)
 The code for the following exercise can be found in the github repository [here](https://github.com/ryankarlos/AWS-ML-services) and
 For the next sections, we need to install the dependencies in the [pipfile](https://github.com/ryankarlos/AWS-ML-services/blob/master/Pipfile)